farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 the current studied perimeter (preventive/curative) stops.
 All candidates applied in previous steps/iterations of optimisation will be considered as final found remedial actions.

+#### Usefulness of optimizing linear remedial actions at every step

-FARAO search-tree can be configured in order to change the way candidates are created, in particular always studying the combination of PST remedial actions with each individual non-PST remedial action.
+By default, FARAO search-tree always studies the combination of PST and other linear remedial actions with each individual non-PST remedial action.
 This allows to better take into consideration the joint effect of non-PST remedial with available PST (in particular if the non-PST remedial action impacts significantly the PSDF of available PST, typically if both actions are located in a close “electrical vicinity”).

 ![Search Tree example](/assets/img/search-tree-example.png)